alberand/Blog/content/weak_directive.md

 ```

 At line 2 we define debug function with an `extern` keyword.
 That means that
-this function can be defined in any of the application source files (or in other
+this function can be defined in any of the application source files (or in any
-words in any object file).
-The next line contains pointer (named `debugfunc`) to
+object file).
+The next line contains pointer (named `debugfunc`) to this
-this function.
+function.

 In the `main()` in the if-condition we check that if `debugfunc` have anything
 but zero.
 If it is not zero we call it, otherwise application terminates.